Save what you'd pay for boarding

 Familiar smells.
 Familiar bed.
 Their food, their toys, their routine.
 Most pets are visibly less stressed in a housesitting setup than at any boarding facility — particularly older pets, anxious cats, and dogs with separation issues.

-Sitters can pay for "Verified ID" — a Stripe Identity check (government ID + live selfie).
+Sitters will be able to add an optional "Verified ID" — a Stripe Identity check (government ID + live selfie).
 The same trust system used by banks.
-You filter for verified sitters if you want extra reassurance.
+The badge will show on their profile and in the directory.

 Lights on, plants watered, mail picked up, no obvious "owner away" signal.
 Many homeowners say the security benefit is as valuable as the pet-care savings.